TAKO - Modernisation of Western Finland's remote control, 2014 - 2019

 Mipro’s traffic management system (TMS) provided with a modular system structure enabled flexible project implementation in phases in the years 2014 to 2019.
 The system allows modifications, technology upgrades and adaptation of components and software scope to respective needs and environments.
 In addition to the advanced automatic functions TMS includes versatile simulation tools for training purposes and for simulating traffic situations in the entire control area.

 The traffic management system in the TAKO operating area was commissioned in seven stages and traffic control was transferred in phases to the new traffic control centre built in Viinikka in Tampere.

 The first track sections on the TAKO operating area were commissioned between Rauma–Tampere, Pori–Tampere and Turku–Toijala in the autumn 2015.
 The track section Jyväskylä-Tampere and the new traffic control centre in Tampere Viinikka were taken into use in December 2016.

 In 2017 the track sections Pieksämäki–Jyväskylä, Jyväskylä–Äänekoski, Jyväskylä–Orivesi, Jyväskylä–Seinäjoki, Seinäjoki–Vaasa and Seinäjoki–Kaskinen were commissioned.

-The track section Riihimäki-Tampere was commissioned in the beginning of 2019, and the Seinäjoki railway yard and track section Seinäjoki-Tampere in May 2019.
+The track section Riihimäki-Tampere was commissioned at the end of 2018, and the Seinäjoki railway yard and track section Seinäjoki-Tampere in April 2019.